HaddajiBilel/Kocoon-architecture/README.md

 The goal of this repo is to serve as a collection of resources and good practices when developing React applications.
 It is supposed to showcase solving most of the real-world problems of an application in a practical way and help developers writing better applications.

-Feel free to explore the codebase to get the most value out of the repo.

-#### Disclaimer:

-This is not supposed to be a template, boilerplate or a framework.
-It is an opinionated guide that shows how to do some things in a certain way.
-You are not forced to do everything exactly as it is shown here, decide what works best for you and your team and stay consistent with your style.

 ## Table Of Contents: